mrcmina/academic-kickstart/content/home/talks.md

 active = true  # Activate this widget? true/false
 weight = 90  # Order that this section will appear.

-title = "Talks, seminars and conferences" subtitle = "See my [CV](/files/cv.pdf) for contributions prior 2016"
+title = "Talks given at seminars, conferences and lectures" subtitle = "See my [CV](/files/cv.pdf) for contributions prior 2016"

 [content]